Love Fraud

-Love Fraud is an American true crime documentary miniseries, directed by Heidi Ewing and Rachel Grady, about the hunt for a serial romance scammer.
+Love Fraud is an American true crime documentary television miniseries, directed by Heidi Ewing and Rachel Grady, about the hunt for a serial romance scammer.
 It premiered on August 30, 2020, on Showtime.

 Production

 The filmmakers wanted to make a series about a con artist, but not one that was a cold case, resolved, or well known.
 They decided on their subject after producer Alex Takats read the blog of a woman who had accused her former husband of fraud.
 There was an arrest warrant, but his whereabouts were unknown.
 The filmmakers decided not to be a "fly on the wall", but instead intervene to fund the investigation.
 The series began filming in December 2017.

 Release

 The series had its world premiere at the Sundance Film Festival on January 23, 2020.
 It was initially scheduled to premiere on Showtime on May 8, 2020, but this was delayed to August 30, 2020, due to the COVID-19 pandemic.